BLASTchain/blast-tutorial/cross-dom-comm/README.md

    yarn
    ```

-1. Create environment variables for the URLs for the Goerli and OP Goerli applications:
+1. Create environment variables for the URLs for the Goerli and BL Goerli applications:

    ```sh
    cd ..